saraiva3/Crypto-Solver/README.md

 **Solution**: ((10/10) / (9 –(6+2)))

-The code solves it in many ways, including some heuristics explaineds in the document (CryptoHeuristics.pdf)
+The code solves it in many ways, including some heuristics explaineds in the document (HeuristicDocument.pdf)